You can save a copy of the ICA file by following the steps below:

 .icaor ICA extension (Description field is labeled with Citrix ICA Client).

-- Highlight the row in the list and click the Change/Change Program button.
-The association needs temporarily changing to Windows Explorer (explorer.exe).
-To do this click the Browse button and navigate to explorer.exe and click Open.
+Highlight the row in the list and click the Change/Change Program button.
+The association needs to be changed temporarily to Windows Explorer (

 If the connection is made over SSL (Secure Socket Layer), additional steps are required.

 When using SSL the Citrix ActiveX control is used to launch the application, the ICA file is not written to disk so the file cannot be saved.
 However it is possible to reconfigure some of the Internet Explorer (IE) settings which will change the behavior so that the browser is forced to download the ICA file and write it away to disk.